A Bayesian - Deep Learning model for estimating Covid-19 evolution in Spain: Covid-19 modelling

 \subsection{LSTM interpolation}

-Noisy counts reported in Figure \ref{fig.obsinc} justifies the need for using robust models to describe the data.
-Specifically, we used a bidirectional LSTM model looking back (forward) up to $k=14$ days which are the usual two weeks for an asymptomatic case to become symptomatic and hopefully appear in the database as a case.
+The presence of noisy counts reported in Figure \ref{fig.obsinc} justifies the need for using robust models to describe the data.
+Specifically, we used a bidirectional LSTM model looking back (forward) where the input at each sequence in a batch is $k=14$ days which are the usual two weeks for an asymptomatic case to become symptomatic and hopefully appear in the database as a case.
 Therefore, at each time $t$ and for the backward direction of the LSTM the process filtration $\mathcal{F_{t-1}}$ refers to the history of the process up to two weeks before.
 On the opposite, the forward part of the LSTM network is devoted to estimating the evolution of the 2 weeks ahead.

-The DL network is made of two stacked layers of neurons: the first is the 32 all connected LSTM layers (one for direction) and the second is a layer of 56 all connected linear neurons.
-The model capability is of around 26 thousand weights (nodes are all connected) most of them will be zero as data are not informative enough to update all original zero weights.
-Such an architecture can model: \begin{itemize} \item in-sequence evolution, that is $Y_{tsj}|Y_{t^\prime sj}$ for all $t^\prime \neq t$; \item between-sequence evolution that is $Y_{tsj}|Y_{t^\prime s^\prime j^\prime}$ for all $t^\prime \neq t$, $s^\prime \neq s$, $s^\prime \neq s$. \end{itemize} This translates into saying that for instance, the number of cases in Madrid can be affected by past cases and will affect the future number of cases (in sequence), as well as the cases in Madrid, can be a consequence or can have effects on past and future cases/deaths/recovered on all other regions.
+The DL network is made of two stacked layers of neurons: the first is 64 all connected LSTM layers (one for direction) and the second is a layer of $19 \times 7$ (i.e. $d=7$) all connected linear neurons.
+The model capability is of around 52 thousand weights (nodes are all connected), most of them will be zero as the data are not informative enough to update all original zero weights.